Interwar period: Latin America

-The United States launched minor interventions into Latin America.
-These included military presence in Cuba, Panama with the Panama Canal Zone, Haiti (1915–1935), Dominican Republic (1916–1924) and Nicaragua (1912–1933).
-The U.S. Marine Corps began to specialize in long-term military occupation of these countries.
+The United States launched minor interventions into Latin America including a military presence in Cuba, Panama with the Panama Canal Zone, Haiti (1915–1935), Dominican Republic (1916–1924), and Nicaragua (1912–1933).
+The U.S. Marine Corps began to specialise in long-term military occupation of these countries.

 The Great Depression posed a great challenge to the region.
 The collapse of the world economy meant that the demand for raw materials drastically declined, undermining many of the economies of Latin America.
 Intellectuals and government leaders in Latin America turned their backs on the older economic policies and turned toward import substitution industrialisation.
 The goal was to create self-sufficient economies, which would have their own industrial sectors and large middle classes and which would be immune to the fluctuations of the global economy.
 Despite the potential threats to United States commercial interests, the Roosevelt administration (1933–1945) understood that the United States could not wholly oppose import substitution.
-Roosevelt implemented a Good Neighbour policy and allowed the nationalisation of some American companies in Latin America.
-Mexican President Lázaro Cárdenas nationalised American oil companies, out of which he created Pemex.
-Cárdenas also oversaw the redistribution of a quantity of land, fulfilling the hopes of many since the start of the Mexican Revolution.
+Roosevelt implemented a Good Neighbor policy and allowed the nationalisation of some American companies in Latin America.
+Mexican President Lázaro Cárdenas nationalised American oil companies, from which he created Pemex.
+Cárdenas presided over the redistribution of a quantity of land, fulfilling the hopes of many since the start of the Mexican Revolution.
 The Platt Amendment was also repealed, freeing Cuba from legal and official interference of the United States in its politics.
-The Second World War also brought the United States and most Latin American nations together, with Argentina the main hold out.
+The Second World War brought the United States and most Latin American nations together, with Argentina the main hold out.

 During the interwar period, United States policy makers continued to be concerned over German influence in Latin America.
 Some analysts grossly exaggerated the influence of Germans in South America even after the First World War when German influence somewhat declined.
 As the influence of United States grew all-over the Americas Germany concentrated its foreign policy efforts in the Southern Cone countries where US influence was weaker and larger German communities were at place.

 The contrary ideals of indigenismo and hispanismo held sway among intellectuals in Spanish-speaking America during the interwar period.
 In Argentina the gaucho genre flourished.
 A rejection of "Western universalist" influences was in vogue across Latin America.
 This last tendency was in part inspired by the translation into Spanish of the book Decline of the West in 1923.